Golden Calf altar of Aaron

 - Traces of Manna

-The trace of altars of burnt offerings are found right below the Mountain Sinai, presumably where there were 12 altars and the animals were sacrificed.
+The trace of altars of burnt offerings is found right below the Mountain Sinai, presumably where there were 12 altars and the animals were sacrificed.
 From there you can see the peak of the mountain scorched.
 Approximately 6km around the corner is found an area that seems to be an ancient tomb site.

-More recently it has not clearly, but even just a few years ago the water was said to turn the soil over during rainy seasons, which attracted the Bedeuins who were anxious to mine for gold in the soil with a metal detector.
+More recently it has not clearly, but even just a few years ago the water was said to turn the soil over during rainy seasons, which attracted the Bedouins who were anxious to mine for gold in the soil with a metal detector.